 Dr Julian Blasco received his Ph.D. from the University of Seville (Chemistry).
 He is Scientist in the Institute of Marine Sciences of Andalusia (ICMAN), belonging to the Spanish National Research Council (CSIC).
 Currently he is Director of ICMAN-CSIC and responsible of research group "Ecotoxicology, Ecophysiology and Biodiversity of Aquatic Systems".
-He has published more than 160 articles and has been editors of several books.
+He has published more than 200 articles in SCI journals and has been editors of several books.
 He is a member of the editorial boards of several journals in marine and environmental sciences.

 Associate Professor in the School of Chemistry, Monash University.
 Previously at CSIRO Land and Water in Brisbane, and the Max Planck Institute for Marine Microbiology in Germany.